 After the language is changed on a particular video, a prompt will appear to confirm the generation of the new transcript.

 Once generated, assuming the confidence level is high enough, the transcript will then be associated with that video and appear in searches made on the video portal looking for video assets.

 API search calls

-The API (application program interface) aspect of IBM Cloud Video has also been expanded to take advantage of these additional search parameters.
-This includes being able to search against not just transcripts but the captions created through the Convert Video Speech to Text with Watson feature of IBM Cloud Video.
+The API (application program interface) aspect of IBM Watson Media has also been expanded to take advantage of these additional search parameters.
+This includes being able to search against not just transcripts but the captions created through the Convert Video Speech to Text with Watson feature.
 When using the API search query called “caption_matches” it will not only search against this for a relevant part, but also return back an end time in the response as well.

 Below is a sample of the code response using this API call:

 Learn more about the Channel APIs here.

 As the value of internal facing video continues to be publicized, more organizations are not just embracing it but increasing the amount of video content they store.
 In fact, from a joint IBM and Wainhouse Research report, 19% of organizations are adding at least 25 hours of video to their corporate libraries each month, up from 12% in 2013.